simphony/framework/README.rst

      source /opt/openfoam222/etc/bashrc

-   The ``apt-numerrin`` target will install nummerin library.
-To use this solver, please ensure that environment variable PYNUMERRIN_LICENSE points to Numerrin license file.
+   The ``apt-numerrin`` target will install the numerrin library.
+To use this solver, please ensure that environment variable PYNUMERRIN_LICENSE points to a valid Numerrin license file.